What is Type 2 Collagen? The Foundation of Joint Cartilage

 Undenatured (Native) Type 2 Collagen: Mechanism of Action and Dosage

 Some collagen supplements are undenatured.
 What does that mean?
 Proteins, such as collagen, naturally adopt a variety of stereotypical structures, including helices, beta sheets, and Greek keys.
 These structures give proteins their biological activity.
 Cooking and digestion unwind, or denature these shapes.
-So the undenatured (aka native) supplements simply retain the natural structures of the collagen.
+So undenatured (aka native) supplements simply retain the natural structure of collagen.
 That preserves their biological activity.

 Hydrolyzed Type 2 Collagen: Breakdown and Absorption

 Hydrolyzed type 2 collagen supplements are processed into their constituent amino acids.
 In theory, hydrolyzed supplements could provide building blocks with which your body can synthesize new cartilage.
-The dosages recommended for hydrolyzed supplements are much higher (10g per day), and there are no studies supporting the efficacy of hydrolyzed collagen for reducing joint pain.
+The recommended dosages for hydrolyzed supplements are much higher (10g per day), and there are no studies supporting the efficacy of hydrolyzed collagen in reducing joint pain.
 Thus, the value of hydrolyzed collagen supplements remains theoretical.

 Scientific Efficacy of Type 2 Collagen for Joint Health